nipafx/record-args/README.md

 # RecordArgs

-A simple command-line argument parser for Java applications that relies on records.
+A simple command-line argument parser for Java applications that relies on records and sealed interfaces.
-Specifically, it uses their component names to parse command line arguments, their canonical constructors to create instances, and their immutability to let you freely pass them around without fear of unwanted changes.
+Specifically, it uses record component names to parse command line arguments, their canonical constructors to create instances, and their immutability to let you freely pass them around without fear of unwanted changes.
+It uses sealed interfaces to model mutually exclusive sets of arguments, so-called "modes".

 ## Getting started